DJI RumorsDJI Rumors

 Is the DJI Lito replacing the Mini?

 Yes.
-The Lito 1 replaces the Mini 4K as DJI’s entry-level sub-250g drone (~$330), and the Lito X1 replaces the Mini 5 Pro as the advanced option (~$759).
-The “Mini” branding is being retired entirely.
+The Lito 1 replaces the Mini 4K as DJI’s entry-level sub-250g drone (€339 / £299), and the Lito X1 replaces the Mini 5 Pro as the advanced option (€419 / £369).
+The “Mini” branding has been retired entirely — Lito is DJI's global sub-250g line going forward.

-When does the DJI Lito come out?
+When did the DJI Lito come out?

 What does “Lito” mean?